Murphy316/mdfile/docs/TwelveFactor.md

 **How we do it**

-- OpenShift assigns our application instance a port on the host machine and exposes it through the PORT environment variable.
+- OpenShift assigns our application instance a port on the host machine and exposes it through the PORT environment variable

 ## VIII.
 Concurrency